debelio/info/README.md

-# info
+# Info

-Unorganized information about various software
+Some information about various software